 A simple example

-Let’s consider that a bookmaker is running a promotion where you get a free £10 bet if you place a bet of £10 on any event.
+Let’s consider that a bookmaker is running a promotion where you can get a free £10 bet if you place a £10 bet on any event.

 For simplicity, the event I’ll use in this example is a coin toss.
 There are two possible outcomes, heads or tails, with an equal chance of each happening.